saltstack/salt/doc/ref/configuration/minion.rst

 Default: ``None``

-If set, this parameter expects a dictionary of state module names as keys and list of conditions which must be satisfied in order to run any functions in that state module.
+If set, this parameter expects a dictionary of state module names as keys and a list of conditions which must be satisfied in order to run any functions in that state module.